amitrakshar01/amitrakshar01/README.md

 <b>IoT LIGHT</b>
-Built an app using Flutter to control LED light of NodeMCU.
+Built an app using Flutter to control LED light of NodeMCU.<br>

 <b>Portfolio Optimization</b>
 Using classical algorithms, specifically Efficient Frontier Method to find out an overall optimized portfolio.<br>